trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 I am sitting alone in my room.
 It is dark outside and my speakers play some soft and mellow music.
 FKJ, beautiful piano, with some techno mixed into it.
 The video is from one of my favorite performances, where FKJ plays in the middle of the Salar de Uyuni - a large flooded salt flat in Bolivia.

-The sun sets in the background while he is playing.
-A clear body of water stretches beyond the horizon and mirrors the sky.
+The sun sets in the background while he is playing, a clear body of water stretches beyond the horizon, mirroring the sky.
 Music and scene are wonderful.
 They match and complement each other.

 One day I want to go to that salt flat, but I wonder when that will happen.
-Because currently I am sitting in my room, my mind wandering, enjoying a warm cup of tea.
+Because currently I am sitting in my room, with my mind wandering, enjoying a warm cup of tea.
 It is late at night.

 My mind drifts away from the book I was reading just moments ago because it is late and I can not properly concentrate anymore.
-There is a soft dullness in my mind.
+There is a soft dullness spreading in my consciousness.
 A dullness overcoming my body as the time passes.
-I am closing my eyes, following the music and trains of thought pop up in the mind.
+I am closing my eyes, following the music and trains of thought ebb into and out of awareness.

-It is wonderful.
+It is a wonderful moment.

 Those moments, where you think about your life and reflect inwards.
 Where you don't want time to continue.
 The moments where you are in your room alone at night, listening to some music that you enjoy.
-The moments where you simply stay in them.
+The moments where you simply stay.
 Relaxed and calm.
+Happy.
+Content.

-Lost in a beautiful state of consciousness.
+Lost in a beautiful state of consciousness...
 Those are the moments I live for.

 ## Disturbances.

-Those states of mind are disturbed, when the usual questions pop up: What am I doing here?
+Sadly those don't last forever until the usual questions pop up: What am I doing with my life?
 Where do I want to go?
 Why are there so many awesome things?
 How can I not want to try them all?
+How can I decide what to invest my time into?

-Only yesterday I started building a minecraft-clone, learning another technology (three.js) to do so.
+Only yesterday I started building a [Minecraft like game](https://mc.ricotrebeljahr.com), learning another technology (three.js) to do so.
 Why am I doing it?
-My mind searches for the monetary gain that the activity could produce, but the truth is, there is none.
+My mind searches for the monetary gain that the activity could produce, but the truth is, there is probably none.

-Many of the things I do have no monetary value attached to them.
+Many of the things I do, have no monetary value attached to them.
 Yet they are more valuable than money could ever be.
-I do them because I enjoy the activity itself.
-For it's quality of experience, of consciousness, that is the whole point.
+I do them because I enjoy the activities themselves.
+For the quality of experience they give, for the states of consciousness they lead to.
+That is the whole point of doing them.

-Nobody pays me to read, nobody pays me to learn, nobody pays me to maintain my body, nobody pays me to take photos.
-But my mind still worries about that.
-I want to be paid, I don't want to struggle for money in the future, but I never really stop to think why that is the case...
+Nobody pays me to read, nobody pays me to learn, nobody pays me to maintain my body and nobody pays me to take photos.
+But my mind still worries about getting paid...
+I want to be paid, I don't want to struggle for money in the future, but I never really stop to think why that is the case.

 ## The Value of Money.